lupyuen/lupyuen.github.io/src/lvgl.md

 Here's the original C code: [lvgltest.c](https://github.com/lupyuen/lvgltest-nuttx/blob/main/lvgltest.c)

-And the Auto-Translation from C to Zig: [translated/lvgltest.zig](https://github.com/lupyuen/zig-lvgl-nuttx/blob/main/translated/lvgltest.zig)
+And the Auto-Translation from C to Zig: [translated/lvgltest.zig](https://github.com/lupyuen/zig-lvgl-nuttx/blob/main/translated/lvgltest.zig#L5898-L5942)

-The Auto-Translation looks __far too verbose__ for a Zig App, but it's a good start for converting our LVGL App from C to Zig.
+The Auto-Translation looks __way too verbose__ for a Zig Program, but it's a good start for converting our LVGL App from C to Zig.

 We hit some issues with Opaque Types in the Auto-Translation, this is how we fixed them...